meikedve/lola/README.md

 # Logic and Language project code

-Our model (the run_patterns() function) takes as argument a list of patterns and a SNLI data set.
+This code provides the rule-based model developed for the paper “Detecting inference patterns in SNLI”.
+The model can be run using the run_patterns() function and provides the precision and coverage results of the model tested on SNLI’s test dataset.
+Here, covered examples are those that satisfy at least one pattern, and hence received a label from the model.

-Run_patterns can be used with a single pattern as argument to calculate the precision of that pattern.
-The precision of a pattern is the percentage correct labels of the given labels.
-This is the chance that a label given by this pattern is correct.
+The precision and coverage results of each pattern on the training dataset we used, are retrieved in the section “Precision and Coverage on Training Data”.
+To make sure that the training data remains the same, the file "sampleKeysLoLa.txt" should be in the same repository of the .ipynb file.

-When run_patterns is ran with multiple patterns as argument, the precisions of the patterns are used inside the function to decide the final label of an example.
-This is the label of the pattern with the highest precision on that example.
-The total precision of the patterns used together is printed.
-The number of covered examples is also printed.
-Covered examples are examples that satisfy at least one pattern, and hence received a label from the model.
+The last section provides the code to plot the Jaccard similarities between the different inference categories.